 - Cell Biology: introduces the concept of 'a cell', moving on to discuss different types of prokaryotic and eukaryotic cells.

-- Cell Systems: discusses how cells interact with one another to form complex tissues and organisms.
+- Cell Systems: explores how cells interact with one another to form complex tissues and organisms.

-You will also choose two additional modules out the following selection:
+You will also choose two additional modules from the following selection:

 - Comparative Physiology: covers the principles of physiological adaptation in a range of animals, including examples from all major taxa and from all habitats.

-If you decide to take Neuroscience in your third and fourth years, you choose from a wide variety of advanced options, including modules ranging from clinical and developmental psychology to cognitive, behavioural, cellular and molecular neuroscience.
+If you decide to take Neuroscience in your third and fourth years, you choose from a wide variety of advanced options.

-Here is a sample of Honours modules which have been offered in previous years:
+Here is a sample of Senior Honours modules which have been offered in previous years:

 - Behavioural Neuroscience